Enrolling in subjects

 Less than a full-time study load may affect your course duration and currency of knowledge when you graduate, Centrelink payments, travel concession, scholarship, and student visa requirements (international students only).

-When enrolment opens for you, make sure you enrol in subjects and build your timetable for all sessions:
+Make sure you enrol in subjects for all sessions:

 - Summer (optional)